-As the business grew, the family added to the physical structure and improved it.
-In addition to the signature shrimp, which were offered either fried, boiled or smoked, Lawrence partnered with local fishermen and invested in boats to harvest the best fish Lake Michigan had to offer.
-He smoked fish on site to maintain quality control and added another dimension to the business.
-The best seafood in Chicago would be caught and distributed to restaurants and hotels throughout the city from this location.
+Lawrence invested in boats to harvest the best fish Lake Michigan had to offer.
+He smoked fish on site to control quality and distributed seafood to restaurants and hotels throughout the city.
 Lawrence’s Fisheries and Schweig Smoked Fish quickly earned a reputation for value and quality.
-The retail business expanded to 24 hours of operation to meet the needs of shift workers in the area.
+Business really took off a few years later when he introduced a 4-item menu of fried food – Shrimp, Perch, Frog Legs and Chicken – items we proudly serve to this day.
+The restaurant quickly expanded to 24 hours to meet the needs of shift workers in the area.

 "The 20 Essential Seafood Restaurants in Chicago."
 Eater, September 2019